The best beaches in Malaysia are a flight away!

-If you are not into scuba diving and are not the party-type either, then the nearby Teluk Duyung (Monkey Beach) might be a better location for you.
+If you are not into scuba diving and are not the party type either, then the nearby Teluk Duyung (Monkey Beach) might be a better location for you.
 The beach is named after the crab-eating monkeys that inhabit the area.
 If you find them, the monkeys are friendly enough for the camera, so make sure you snap a good picture or two.
-Other than interacting with the cute primates, you can also try snorkelling (beginner-friendly since the waters are shallower in these parts) or trekking the rain forests.
+Other than interacting with the cute primates, you can also try snorkeling (beginner-friendly since the waters are shallower in these parts) or trekking the rainforests.

 Getting to Monkey Beach is an adventure in itself since there is no road access, the only ways to get to the island are either by boat or by trekking through the coastline.
 Don’t worry though, the peace and quiet you will get from this beach is worth the extra effort.

 Travel along the southwestern tip of Tioman Island until you see a small village with a cozy coast and you will have arrived at Lanting Beach.
 There aren’t many activities available here as people usually come here just to lie down and relax on the smooth sands.
 The village is also close to Japamala Resort, one of most exclusive and luxurious resorts in the island.

 Japamala offers a rustic eco-luxe experience with its colorful house reefs, suitable for nature-loving couples or solo travelers looking for a warm and pampering stay.